 Regional council has investigated a range of options to remove weeds, including mechanical removal, biological control and treating the lakes with targeted herbicides.
 Each of these methods has been used in Northland in the past and herbicide has proved to be the most successful long-term option so far.

 What restrictions will apply if herbicide is used?

-Following application of Aquathol K, there is a water restriction in place for 14 days.
-NRC have been granted permission from the Environmental Protection Authority (EPA) towards a single, whole-lake application, in order to minimise impact on the community with regards to water take.
+Following application of Aquathol K, there are restrictions in place.
+The table below lists these restrictions. .
+NRC have been granted permission from the Environmental Protection Authority (EPA) to use Aquathol K.